 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 How to create a savings plan

 Develop a realistic plan to achieve your financial goals.

-You don’t need have a high income to have financial goals — with a savings plan it’s possible to go on that vacation you’ve always dreamed of without getting into debt or put a down payment on a new home.
-It may take a few months — or years, but if you follow a plan you could be on track to the financial future you want.
+You don’t need have a high income to have financial goals — with a savings plan it’s possible to go on that vacation you’ve always dreamed or put a down payment on a new home without going into debt.
+It may take a few months — or years, but if you follow a plan you can get on track to the financial future you want.

 How do I set up a savings plan?